 Best Exercise Equipment for Upstairs Apartments

-- Excellent knurling
+- Bar has great knurling

 Created by the so-called “Tony Stark of the Fitness Industry,” this bar may not turn you into Iron Man but it can help you lift some heavy iron, man.
 Well, technically you’re lifting high-quality latex bands attached to a bar, but you get the point.
 The bands along with the bar allow users to generate up to 300 pounds of force (up to 600 if you get the separately sold Elite Band) without needing loud bumper plates.
 It also eliminates the need for you to stomp during your workouts, keeping the noise to a minimum.